Signs your daughter is about to start her period

 How can you support your daughter in the lead up to her first period?

-Encourage them to use this time to really educate themself about what to expect when they start their first period.
+Encourage them to use this time to really educate themself about what to expect and consider putting together a first period kit to help them feel prepared.

 Why not support your teen with luna premium?